-- Let the liquid reduce fully for a couple of minutes.
-Then take the pan off the heat and let the cooked shallots cool for about 5 minutes.
-Put the saucepan back over very low heat.
-Add the egg yolk to the cooled shallot.
+2) Let the liquid reduce fully.
+Then take the pan off the heat and let the cooked shallots cool for 5 minutes.
+Put the saucepan back over very low heat and then add the egg yolk.

-- Whisk vigorously to keep the yolk from scrambling.
-Keep the pan over very low heat and keep on whisking until the yellow yolk sauce gets a sabayon like consistency.
+3) Whisk vigorously to keep the yolk from scrambling.
+Keep the pan over very low heat and keep on whisking until the yolk sauce gets a sabayon like consistency.

-- One by one add small pieces of the cold unsalted butter to the pan and continuously move the butter around on a fork until it has fully melted.
+4) One by one add small pieces of the cold butter to the pan and continuously move the butter around on a fork until it has fully melted.
 Then add another bit of butter.
 Keep the heat very low.

-- Keep stirring in bits of butter.
+5) Keep stirring in bits of butter.
 The bernaise sauce takes a while to come together.
 It needs to be done carefully so don't hurry.
 Add as much butter as you want.
-The sauce should have slightly thickened but at the same time stay light and creamy.
+The sauce should have slightly thickened but still be light and creamy.

-- Stir constantly.
-Then check the seasoning in the end and add extra pepper or salt to taste if necessary.
-Add the freshly chopped tarragon as well.
-When this is done, turn the heat off and let the bernaise sauce rest for another 3 minutes.
+6) Stir constantly.
+Then check the seasoning in the end and add extra pepper or salt to taste.
+Add the chopped tarragon.
+Now turn the heat off and let the bernaise sauce rest for another 2 minutes.

 7) Transfer the bernaise sauce to a jug and serve with freshly cooked steaks.